UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_3/Part1.md

 ```
 <br>

-## Two-Dimensional Arrays
+### Two-Dimensional Arrays

-Two-dimensional arrays are used to represent matrices or grids, which are common in problems like pathfinding, dynamic programming, and graph traversal.
+Two-dimensional arrays represent matrices or grids, which are common in problems involving pathfinding, dynamic programming, and graph traversal.
+While arrays can be extended to more than two dimensions, we will focus on two-dimensional arrays for now.

 ```cpp
 int grid[3][4]; // Declares a 3x4 2D array